Vasile Stroescu: Legacy

 After the 1944 Romanian coup d'état, Romania agreed to cede Bessarabia to the Soviets, but was able to recover all of Transylvania.
 Upon reestablishing control over Cluj, the Romanian authorities did not return all streets to their previous Romanian names: Teleki Street was renamed again, after Albert Einstein.
 Stroescu's memory was repressed in the postwar Moldavian SSR and, later, also in Communist Romania.
 Nationalized, the Brînzeni manor was turned into a psychiatric clinic.
 During the national communism of the 1960s, Halippa and the Bessarabian community in Bucharest tried to commemorate their former leader, but were reportedly prevented to do so by the authorities.
 However, in 1968, Halippa managed to invoke Stroescu and bring up the issue of his being "forgotten", with a formal address to the Academy.
 Such work was partly continued in America by a nephew of Stroescu's, the journalist Gheorghe Ștefan Donev (1909–1993).
 The repressive trend was reversed following the Romanian Revolution of 1989: his name was again granted to a street in Bucharest, and, since 2013, to a hall within the Palace of the Parliament; however, as historian Sever Dumitrașcu noted, no Transylvanian school once funded by his money ever accepted to acknowledge him in the same fashion.
 In independent Moldova, the lyceum in Brînzeni took his name.
 A Moldovan Vasile Stroescu Foundation was created, and a memorial plaque was put up in 1996 or 2000 at Trinca.
 Efforts have also been made to establish a memorial house in Brînzeni.

 A monument, sculpted by Veaceslav Jiglițchi, was erected in the Moldovan city of Edineț in 2022.

+On June 8, 2026, marking the centenary of his passing, a bronze bust dedicated to Vasile Stroescu was inaugurated in the Palace of the Parliament in Bucharest.
+The monument was created by Bessarabian sculptor Veceslav Jiglitchi at the initiative of the "Monumentum" Association, with the support of other cultural organizations and Romanian parliamentarians.